 Historical Museum and Industrial Puerto Bories Tour

-We will leave the hotel and arrive at Port Consuelo 30 minutes later.
-This was the first ranch in this part of the region, owned by Herman Eberhard, a German colonist and pioneer who developed the livestock business on this ranch.
+We will leave the hotel and arrive to Puerto Consuelo 20 minutes later.
+This was the first ranch in this part of the region, owned by Hermann Eberhard, a German colonist and pioneer who developed a livestock business on this ranch.
+The original facilities are still standing and the ranch is still operative.
+After gearing up and mounting our horses, we will begin a tour of the varying landscape and enjoy an unforgettable experience in one of the most beautiful places in the Patagonia.

-We will leave by bicycle from the hotel, pedaling towards the orchards along a gravel road to the city gates.
+We will leave the hotel by bicycle, pedaling along a gravel road past the farmlands on the outskirts of the city to the city gates.
 Our ride will take us along the Pedro Montt Coastal Road, rounding the edge of the Señoret Canal, which offers a spectacular view.
+From there we go to the heart of the city to see the Arturo Prat Square, the main square of the city, the Municipal Museum of History and the Ether Aike Arts and Crafts Village that define this city.
+We will return to the hotel by bicycle.

 Puerto Natales city tour, a land of pioneers